Another work in progress and one that will be slow due to the lack of available information on lesser-known artists.

 The three cards in my collection: left to right.
 “Springtime”, “An Old World Cottage”, and “Where the road ends”.

-The latest edition to my collection after months of fruitless searching: “Headlands“.
+The latest addition to my collection after months of fruitless searching: “Headlands“.

 Smith, John S